sifank/NexDome_Beaver/README.md

     Failsafe feature for shutter on low battery, disconnection with controller or computer Park-before-close option to avoid mechanical interferences
-    Manual override controls for shutter and rotation control (Not implemented yet) Field-upgradable firmware
+    Manual override controls for shutter and rotation control (Not implemented yet) Field-upgradable firmware (You will need to use the Window's Beaver configuration utility atm)

 How to Use
 ==========